Fully Asynchronous Stochastic Coordinate Descent: A Tight Lower Bound on the Parallelism Achieving Linear Speedup: Introduction

-Standard sequential analyses~\cite{lu2015complexity,richtarik2014iteration} achieve similar bounds with the $\frac 13$ replaced by 1; i.e., up to a factor of 3, this is the same rate of convergence.
-Furthermore, this bound is tight, as we show in a companion work~\cite{CCT2018}.
+Standard sequential analyses~\cite{lu2015complexity,richtarik2014iteration} achieve similar bounds with the $\frac 13$ replaced by 2; i.e., up to a factor of 6, this is the same rate of convergence.
+Furthermore, the bound on $q$ is asymptotically tight, as we show in a companion work~\cite{CCT2018}.

-\paragraph{Asynchronicity Assumptions} The Uniformity assumption states that the start time ordering of the updates and their commit time ordering are identical.
-Undoing of Uniformity (UoU) arises because while each core initiates an update by choosing a coordinate uniformly at random, due to the possibly differing lengths of the different updates, and also due to various asynchronous effects, the commit time ordering of the updates may be far from uniformly distributed.
-The fact that this assumption had been made in earlier works was first pointed out in Mania et al.~\cite{MPPRRJ2017} --- see their Section 3.1.
-In an experimental study, Sun et al.~\cite{Sun2017} showed that iteration lengths in coordinate descent problem instances varied by factors of $2$ to $10$, demonstrating that Undoing of Uniformity is likely.

-The Common Value (CV) assumption states that the random choice of a coordinate to update does not affect the values read for that update.
-If coordinates are not being read on the same schedule, as seems likely for sparse problems, it would appear that this assumption too will be repeatedly violated.
-Again, the fact that this assumption had been used in earlier work was first pointed out in~\cite{MPPRRJ2017} --- see their Assumption~5.1.
-The strong version of this assumption, the Strong Common Value (SCV) assumption, states that in addition, the values read in each previous gradient computation do not depend on which coordinate is selected by the current update.
-This too is implicitly assumed in~\cite{LiuW2015,LWRBS2015}.